The Ethnic Communities Development Fund is a contestable fund with a total of $520,000 for distribution each year.

 Grants will not be awarded to projects that are:

-Our mandated communities include migrants, refugees, long-term settlers, and those born in New Zealand who identify their ethnicity as:
+Our mandated communities include migrants, former refugees, long-term settlers, and those born in New Zealand who identify their ethnicity as:

 Grant decisions will be based on those requests that show: